patricksimonian/strapi-demo/README.md

 - Strapi: 3 replica deployment config
 - Mongo: 3 replica statefulset (mongo replicaset)

+## Thought Process

+My thought process was to create infrastruce and its automation that abstracted away operational specifics away into playbooks.
+In addition all infrastructure was decoupled (for example openshift templates are seperate from ansible playbooks) so that all individual components could be run individually.

+This allows:

+1. devops folks to learn, interpret and run infra code as needed
+2. CI/CD pipelines to do the same (in the case ansible is not available)
+3. Developers to do what they do best

 ## Quick Start Guide
 Check out the [ansible docs](ansible/README.md) for all available playbooks.